Aptivi/NitrocidKS/DocGen/wiki/arguments/Command-line-arguments-for-KS.md

 ## How do I run command-line arguments?

-You can run these arguments to make the simulator behave differently, by running Kernel Simulator like below examples:
+You can run these arguments to make the simulator behave differently, by running Nitrocid KS like below examples:
 ```cmd
 ks.cmd debug
 ks.cmd args